yeraydiazdiaz/shoutouts.dev/README.md

 used in the templates. **This means changing classes in the web inspector may not work as expected as the new class may have been purged**.
-If you're experiencing issues when making CSS changes it's worth commenting out the PurgeCSS section until you're done.
+If you're experiencing issues when making CSS changes it's worth commenting out the PurgeCSS section in `webpack.config.js` until you're happy with the result.
 - Fonts found in CSS are copied directly to /fonts/ and SVGs are included as URLs so they will need to be used in CSS classes.